shidi1985/academic-kickstart/content/publication/2019ISGT/index.md

 +++
-title = "A Neuron-Network-Based Optimal Control of Ultra-Capacitors with System Uncertainties" date = 2019-01-01T00:00:00 draft = false
+title = "A Neural-Network-Based Optimal Control of Ultra-Capacitors with System Uncertainties" date = 2019-01-01T00:00:00 draft = false